isage/Adrenaline/readme.md

 - Added f.lux by Rinnegatamante.
 - Fixed PS1 framerate when using custom screen.
 - Fixed bug where exiting a game with 'High memory layout' would crash.
-- Fixed compatiblity with 'Kingdom Hearts: Birth by Sleep' english patch, again.
+- Fixed compatibility with 'Kingdom Hearts: Birth by Sleep' english patch, again.

 ### Changelog v6.1
 - Added support for 3.65/3.67.